Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from Strapi's default behavior of reflecting the Origin header value in the Access-Control-Allow-Origin response header without proper validation or whitelisting.
-For example, if a request contains 'Origin: http://localhost:8888', the response will include 'Access-Control-Allow-Origin: http://localhost:8888' along with 'Access-Control-Allow-Credentials: true'.
-The vulnerability has been assigned a CVSS v3.1 score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N (GitHub Advisory).
+The vulnerability stems from Strapi's default behavior of reflecting the value of the Origin header back in the Access-Control-Allow-Origin response header without proper validation or whitelisting.
+The vulnerability has been assigned a CVSS v3.1 base score of 6.5 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N. Multiple CWE classifications have been associated with this vulnerability, including CWE-200 (Exposure of Sensitive Information), CWE-284 (Improper Access Control), CWE-942 (Permissive Cross-domain Policy), and CWE-364 (Signal Handler Race Condition) (GitHub Advisory).

 The vulnerability has been fixed in Strapi version 5.20.0.
-Users should upgrade to this version or later to address the issue.
-No known workarounds exist for affected versions.
-The suggested fix involves explicitly whitelisting trusted origins and avoiding the reflection of dynamic origins (GitHub Advisory).
+Users should upgrade to this version or later.
+For those unable to upgrade immediately, it is recommended to explicitly whitelist trusted origins and avoid reflecting dynamic origins.
+No other workarounds are available (GitHub Advisory).

 Source: This report was generated using AI